-

 - Typically produces 5-16 young in breeding years.

-- Gestation period is typically 35 days.
+- The gestation period is typically 35 days.

 Conservation Status